MTDzi/real-estate-pipeline-and-model/README.md

 Also, the Spark job is being done locally, within the container.

 Future work includes:

 0. Using Data Lakes for the Spark upsert job
 1. Pushing the resulting .parquet files to an actual S3 bucket
 2. Spinning up an EMR cluster for running the spark job for deduplication
 3. Deploying Airflow to ECS and have the whole scheduling done on cloud

-As mentioned, I wanted to avoid additional costs, but the solution was implemented with these three steps in mind.
+As mentioned, I wanted to avoid additional costs, but the solution was implemented with the last three steps in mind.
-The most difficult part would be the 3rd point.
+The most difficult part would be deploying Airflow to ECS, I think, because both points 1. and 2. were already done in the course.

 For now, my plan is to share this solution with others in a blog post, and then expand on it by moving it step-by-step to the cloud.